DiegoAvena/Assignment5/README.md

 -For how to prevent cin from skipping input prompts when user presses enter for 1 input: http://www.cplusplus.com/reference/istream/istream/ignore/

 -For how to allow the user to enter spaces in between the names of students and faculty members without cin stopping before the space: https://stackoverflow.com/questions/29630513/difference-between-cin-and-cin-get-for-char-array

+-For the range of the int datatype, I used: https://www.tutorialspoint.com/cplusplus/cpp_data_types.htm